The Six Pack: Stanford-Oregon, Texas A&M-Alabama among best college football picks in Week 4

 Games of the Week

-No. 7 Stanford at No. 20 Oregon (+1.5): Both of these teams are off to 3-0 starts to the season, but one of those 3-0 starts has been more impressive than the other.
+No. 7 Stanford (-1.5) at No. 20 Oregon: Both of these teams are off to 3-0 starts to the season, but one of those 3-0 starts has been more impressive than the other.
 Stanford has picked up a 21-point win over San Diego State (which beat Arizona State last week) and a 14-point win over USC.
 Oregon, meanwhile, has beaten Bowling Green, San Jose State and Portland State.
 Those three are a combined 2-7 on the season.

 What worries me more than anything about Oregon, though, is that in three games against inferior competition, it has won, but it hasn't looked all that impressive while doing so.
 The Stanford offense has averaged more yards per play against San Diego State and USC than the Ducks offense did against San Jose State and Bowling Green.
 So, even with this game at Autzen Stadium, I can't trust this Ducks team against somebody as good as Stanford just yet.
 Stanford 31, Oregon 23

-No. 22 Texas A&M at No. 1 Alabama (-27): Alabama is a danged juggernaut, OK?
+No. 22 Texas A&M (+27) at No. 1 Alabama: Alabama is a danged juggernaut, OK?
 I'm not about to sit here and tell you otherwise.
 To be perfectly honest, if anybody other than Alabama wins the national title this season, I'll be shocked.
 It just looks that much better than everybody else out there.
 But I'm not going to pick it to cover this spread against Texas A&M on Saturday.

 The Aggies playing so well against Clemson a couple of weeks ago certainly adds confidence to the pick.
 I would say the odds of A&M beating Alabama in this game are nearly non-existent, but it will be able to stick within four touchdowns.
 Alabama 45, Texas A&M 20